tigersmuseum/history/units/formation.md

 THis dictionary can include alternate as well as preferred names, and can be used to identify the entity by URI.
 If a mention of a name in the text is ambiguous, then it can be made explicit (without necessarily changing the test as displayed) by adding a @content attribute to the _span_ delimiting the mention.

+States can be ordered in time.
+States are related if they about the same entity.
+The change of state of an entity over time is a *timeline*.